lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

 The default channel alias is the first 2 and 3 characters, so "Chat" would be cha <msg> and ch <msg>.

 You can change your alias for a given channel at any time using `channel/alias <name>=<new alias>`.

+## Connections

+By default, the game will tell you when people have connected, so you don't need to subscribe to channels just to see the connection messages:

+    Faraday has connected.

+There's a slightly different message if they connect *in your room*:

+    Faraday has connected here.

+If you don't like the game-wide connection messages, you can use the `watch` command to disable them entirely, or show them only for your friends.

 ## Mail